kellekai-jira/Fugaku-Particle-Filter/README.md

 target_link_libraries(Model.exe ${MELISSA_LIBRARY})
 ```

+*Note that for now the Melissa-DA cmake package still is called Melissa.
+This is going to change soon.*

 ### Examples

 Examples how to instrument models and how to link against the Melissa-DA Api (using CMake) can be found in the [examples/](examples/) directory.

-## 3. Configure your assimilator by writing a new assimilator or writing a new
+## 3. Configure the Assimilation Update Phase

 ### The Python Assimilator